rajin-khan/curated./December/Scott Yu-Jan/RESEARCH_REPORT.md

 ### Mission & Vision

 Scott's mission centers on **democratizing design and making**.
-Key themes:
+His foundational philosophy, articulated in "make your own things," emphasizes:

+1. **"Make your own things"** - Don't settle for boring, uninspired designs.
+Everyday objects deserve consideration and delight.
+2. **Democratizing invention** - 3D printing has "leveled the playing field" - invention is no longer a privilege only for those with money
+3. **Community-driven design** - The 3D printing community shares, remixes, and improves each other's designs
+4. **Delight in the mundane** - Even simple objects like key holders deserve thoughtful design because we interact with them hundreds of times
-1. **"Getting more out of things you already own"** - Repurposing and maximizing existing products
+5. **"Getting more out of things you already own"** - Repurposing and maximizing existing products
-2. **"Making weird solutions to unique problems"** - Embracing unconventional approaches
+6. **"Making weird solutions to unique problems"** - Embracing unconventional approaches
-3. **The intersection of art and technology** - Blending aesthetics with functionality
+7. **The intersection of art and technology** - Blending aesthetics with functionality
-4. **Teaching through doing** - Sharing the entire design process, including failures
+8. **Teaching through doing** - Sharing the entire design process, including failures

+**Core Quote from "make your own things":**
+*"everything around you that you call life was made up by people that were no smarter than you and you can change it you can influence you can mold it so don't settle for what others have created for you make your own things once you learn that you'll never be the same again"*

-His philosophy: *"isn't this the point of being a maker that we can make weird solutions to our own very unique problems"*
+This philosophy is also captured in his own words: *"isn't this the point of being a maker that we can make weird solutions to our own very unique problems"*

 ---